Anti-Russian sentiment

 Anti-Russian sentiment or Russophobia is the dislike or fear of Russia, Russian people, or Russian culture.
-The opposite of Russophobia is Russophilia.
+The antonym of Russophobia is Russophilia.

 Historically, Russophobia has included state-sponsored and grassroots mistreatment and discrimination, as well as propaganda containing anti-Russian sentiment.
 In Europe, Russophobia was based on various more or less fantastic fears of Russian conquest of Europe, such as those based on The Will of Peter the Great forgery documented in France in the 19th century and later resurfacing in Britain as a result of fears of a Russian attack on British-colonized India in relation to the Great Game.
-Pre-existing anti-Russian sentiment in Germany is considered to be one of the factors influencing treatment of Russian population under German occupation during World War II.

 A variety of popular culture clichés and negative stereotypes about Russians still exist, notably in the Western world.
 Some individuals may have prejudice or hatred against Russians due to history, racism, propaganda, or ingrained stereotypes.

 Negative views of Russia are widespread, but most prevalent in Western liberal democracies.

 Some analysts have argued that official Western rhetoric and journalism about Russian actions abroad, such as the Second Chechen War, the 2008 Russo-Georgian war and Russian interference in the 2016 United States election, have contributed to the resurgence of anti-Russian sentiment.

-Anti-Russian sentiment rose considerably after the start of the Russian war against Ukraine in 2014.

-By the summer of 2020, the majority of Western nations had unfavorable views of Russia.
+Anti-Russian sentiment rose considerably after the start of the Russian war against Ukraine in 2014.By the summer of 2020, the majority of Western nations had unfavorable views of Russia.
+Negative feelings towards Russia surged following the 2022 Russian invasion of Ukraine.

 Following the 2022 Russian invasion of Ukraine, Russian-speaking immigrants experienced harassment, open hostility and discrimination, regardless of whether or not they were ethnic Russians.
+According to a poll by the Central European Institute of Asian Studies in 2022, significant majorities in Belgium, Canada, Czech Republic, Finland, Germany, Latvia, Portugal, Romania, Switzerland, the United Kingdom, and the United States, as well as pluralities in Austria, Israel and Turkey, have negative views of Russian people.

 Some researchers have described narratives of Russophobia as a propaganda tactic used by the government of Russia and its supporters.
 These narratives emphasize the belief that Russia faces an existential threat from the Western powers and must take drastic measures to ensure domestic stability including support for the ongoing war in Ukraine.
 Such narratives have been described as supporting Russian imperialism.